What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Portable charger

-I also highly recommend taking a good power bank with you when packing for Iceland.
-The days are long in the summer and the chances are high that your phone will be empty long before you have finished sightseeing for the day.
+I also highly recommend considering a good power bank when packing for Iceland.
+The days are long in the summer, and the chances are high that your phone will be empty long before you have finished sightseeing for the day.

 Camera gear

-When packing camera gear for Iceland, be sure to bring extra batteries and memory cards, as rural areas don’t have any stores for replacements.
+If you are taking your camera gear to Iceland, be sure to bring extra batteries and plenty of memory cards.
+Rural areas don’t have any stores for replacements.

-A good travel tripod is a must for capturing those smooth waterfall shots.
+A good travel tripod is a must for capturing those smooth waterfall shots and if you’re visiting in September, you’ll need it for the Northern Lights photography.

-If you plan to go whale-watching or see puffins, consider packing a tele zoom lens or a versatile travel camera with a good reach for great wildlife photos (e.g. Panasonic LUMIX FZ80D or similar).
-For more gear tips, check out our guide via the link below.
+If you plan to go whale-watching or see puffins, consider packing a tele zoom lens or a versatile travel camera with a good reach for great wildlife photos.
+For gear tips, check out our guide via the link below.

 LEARN MORE: Camera Gear for Wildlife Photography